Audio File Formats¶

 WAV / MP3¶

 Not supported.
-Please convert to FMSQ or NSF.
+Convert to FMSQ, or use MID or NSF.

 Direct Synthesis (note_on / note_off)¶